pjra99/travel-app-frontend/README.md

 {
-A website and an android app which will provide information to the users about specific tourists places.
-Information like tranposrtation cost from going to point A to B in that city/destination, means of available transports, popular/high rated restaurants/hotels.
+A website which will provide information to the users about specific tourists places.
+Information like tranportation cost, from going to point A to B in a city/destination, means of available transports, popular/high rated restaurants/hotels.
 It will also contain blogs from different people who have already travelled to that place.

 Apart from this it will also show, Trending places, Places by Category (ex: Hillstation, beach) and Places by various activities (ex: Paragliding, trekking)
 }